 Nashville was ranked the fastest-growing large metropolitan area in the United States in 2017.
 This is in no small part due to its high rankings in various quality-of-life surveys such as U.S. News and World Report.
 That publication ranked Nashville the 17th best place to live in America in 2020-2021 — giving it high marks on desirability and value.

-It was also ranked 12th in their list of best places to retire and 23rd in the fastest-growing places.
+It was also ranked 12th in its list of best places to retire and 23rd in the fastest-growing places.
 This means many are choosing to move here because of the quality of life whether or not they’re coming for work.
 Nashville is also known as the Country Music Capital of the World and it has unique museums and architecture.

 Today, Nashville is a hot relocation destination with a thriving economy, continuous population growth, and a diverse, ever-growing services base.
 Consumers who act aggressively to break into the local real estate market should enjoy both a high quality of life and rising home values for the foreseeable future.